 Sam is speaking but we are still gazing at John Mayhew a felled man.”You’re gonna meet Charlotte out in the summer house just like you planned…but what you’re gonna whisper in her ear, it’s gonna be something else again.”
 John looks broken.

 We’re moving in closer to the gala, people still rustle about in shadow.
-To the left of the screen it’s obscured in darkness, to the right, we see elegantly dressed ladies on the arms of gentleman dancing the Charleston in the ballroom all lit up in contrast.
+To the left of screen, it’s obscured in darkness, to the right, we see elegantly dressed ladies on the arms of gentlemen dancing the Charleston in the ballroom all lit up in contrast.
 People are remarking about Big Sam’s party and his bootleggers, impressed with his wealth and stature.

 A young blond, cousin Miriam walks slowly into the room as if looking for someone.
 She sees a couple dancing, “Ginnie Mae Ginnie Mae, have you seen Charlotte, I have some thrilling news to tell her” Ginnie dishes “I haven’t seen her for a long time now, last time I seen her she was dancing with John Mayhew” Ginnie says with a little thrill to her voice.
 The boy dancing with Ginnie adds “Yeah, and it looks like it’s gonna be quite a spell til you see her again.”